-AS 2301, The Auditor's Responses to the Risks of Material Misstatement RESPONSES INVOLVING THE NATURE, TIMING, AND EXTENT OF AUDIT PROCEDURES Responses to Significant Risks AS 2301.11 For significant risks, the auditor should perform substantive procedures, including tests of details, that are specifically responsive to the assessed risks.
-Note: AS 2110 discusses identification of significant risks 10 and states that fraud risks are significant risks.
-Issuer A Footnote to AS 2301.11 See AS 2110.71 for factors that the auditor should evaluate in determining which risks are significant risks.
-Responses to Fraud Risks AS 2301.13 Addressing Fraud Risks in the Audit of Financial Statements.
+AS 2301, The Auditor's Responses to the Risks of Material Misstatement Responses to Fraud Risks AS 2301.13 Addressing Fraud Risks in the Audit of Financial Statements.
 In the audit of financial statements, the auditor should perform substantive procedures, including tests of details, that are specifically responsive to the assessed fraud risks.
-If the auditor selects certain controls intended to address the assessed fraud risks for testing in Issuer B

-AS 2301, The Auditor's Responses to the Risks of Material Misstatement accordance with paragraphs .1617 of this standard, the auditor should perform tests of those controls.
+If the auditor selects certain controls intended to address the assessed fraud risks for testing in accordance with paragraphs .1617 of this standard, the auditor should perform tests of those controls.
+Issuer A

-AS 2501, Auditing Accounting Estimates EVALUATING ACCOUNTING ESTIMATES Evaluating Reasonableness AS 2501.11 Review and test management's process.
+EVALUATING ACCOUNTING ESTIMATES Evaluating Reasonableness AS 2501.11 Review and test management's process.
 In many situations, the auditor assesses the reasonableness of an accounting estimate by performing procedures to test the process used by management to make the estimate.
-The following are procedures the auditor may consider performing when using this approach: Issuer B a.
+The following are procedures the auditor may consider performing when using this approach: a.
 Identify whether there are controls over the preparation of accounting estimates and supporting data that may be useful in the evaluation. b.
-Identify the sources of data and factors that management used in forming the assumptions, and consider whether such data and factors are relevant, reliable, and sufficient for the purpose based on information gathered in other audit tests.
+Identify the sources of data and factors that management used in forming the assumptions, and consider whether such data and factors are relevant, reliable, and sufficient for the purpose based on information gathered in other audit tests. c.
 Consider whether there are additional key factors or alternative assumptions about the factors. d.
 Evaluate whether the assumptions are consistent with each other, the supporting data, relevant historical data, and industry data. e.
 Analyze historical data used in developing the assumptions to assess whether the data is comparable and consistent with data of the period under audit, and consider whether such data is sufficiently reliable for the purpose. f.
-Consider whether changes in the business or industry may cause other factors to become significant to the assumptions. g.
-Review available documentation of the assumptions used in developing the accounting estimates and inquire about any other plans, goals, and objectives of the entity, as well as consider their relationship to

-AS 2501, Auditing Accounting Estimates the assumptions. h.
-Consider using the work of a specialist regarding certain assumptions (AS 1210, Using the Work of a Specialist). i.
+Consider whether changes in the business or

+AS 2501, Auditing Acc ounting Estimates industry may cause other factors to become significant to the assumptions. g.
+Review available documentation of the assumptions used in developing the accounting estimates and inquire about any other plans, goals and objectives of the entity, as well as consider their relationship to the assumptions.
+Consider using the work of a specialist regarding certain assumptions (AS 1210, Using the Work of Specialist).
 Test the calculations used by management to translate the assumptions and key factors into the accounting estimate.
+AS 2501.12 Develop an expectation.
+Based on the auditor understanding of the facts and circumstances, he maindependently develop an expectation as to the estimate by using other key factors or alternative assumptions about those factors.